myselfprachi/e_shop/README.md

 If you find any bugs or issues with the program, feel free to create a pull request or an issue in this repository.

-## Credits

-This program was written by a developer @tejasmishr & prachi